Pujitha78/Virtusa_Training/README.md

 8. Add tasks with form component
 9. Finally our application is ready.

-I have attached a word document at the end which includes the react notes through out my practice sessions.
+I attached my practice codes and a word document that includes the react notes throughout my practice sessions.